AugustArchive/Maika/README.md

 ## Why RethinkDB
 We use RethinkDB for interval cache.

 But August, why not use Redis to cache daily & reminder interval cache?
-Because I don't wanna run Redis on my machine (because I'm lazy to install it) and I don't know how. (~~You can try to submit a Pull Request to use Redis for interval cache~~) But, we use MongoDB for guilds, users, tags, levels, etc as it's main database.
+Because I don't wanna run Redis on my machine (because I'm lazy to install it) and I don't know how. (~~You can try to submit a Pull Request to use Redis for interval cache~~) But, we use MongoDB as the primary/main database.

 ## License
 > [Maika](https://github.com/MaikaBot/Maika) is released under the [MIT](https://github.com/MaikaBot/Maika/blob/master/LICENSE) license and maintained by [auguwu](https://augu.me)